 Also, Hans Zimmer came up with iconic music for blockbuster movies such as Inception, Interstellar, and The Lion King!
 Iconic concert halls such as the Sydney Opera House and the Royal Albert Hall in London sell-out shows every day so people can view the music made by an entire orchestra live.

-Blues music is a genre that originated from the Deep South and its origins can be traced back as far as the 1870s.
+Blues music is a genre that originated from the Deep South; traced back as far as the 1870s.
 The purpose of Blues was to express the sadness and hopelessness of African American people who were kept as slaves, then later segregated from the white population.
 Since their lives were monitored by their white slave owners and they barely had any possibility to have fun, most of the early Blues songs included bits of work songs, field hollers, shouts and chants, timed at a rhythmic pace.

 Later, these simple songs blossomed into narrative ballads about life, love lost and the “Black” experience in the United States, which was rough and often seemed hopeless.
 Modern Blues music incorporates many guitars, a strong bassline and a strong voice that carries strong emotions.
 The most well-known artists include Howling Wolf, B.B.
 King, Jimi Hendrix, Etta James and Eric Clapton, most of which are considered masters of the guitar.